molmod/tamkin/doc/tutorial/getting_started.rst

    <https://molmod.ugent.be/code/wiki/MolMod>`_, `MatPlotLib
    <http://matplotlib.sourceforge.net/>`_ and `SciPy <http://www.scipy.org>`_.

-The TAMkin philosophy has one downside: as soon as one want to go a beyond the standard functionality of TAMkin, one must get familiar with the Python language.
+The TAMkin philosophy has one downside: as soon as one want to go beyond the standard functionality of TAMkin, one must get familiar with the Python language.
 However, learning Python is something one will never regret.
 Python is a great tool for many tasks in computational chemistry, also far beyond the